Fraternalilab/POPScomp/README.md

 ## Overview
-This is version 3.1 of the POPScomp program.
-There are several options to run this code:
-1. Use our POPScomp server at http://popscomp.org:3838 .
-2. Download the POPScomp Docker image and use the *Shiny* App on your local computer without any further installation.
-3. Clone the POPScomp GitHub repository, compile POPSC and run the *Shiny* App on your local computer.

 The POPScomp program computes the Solvent Accessible Surface Area (SASA) of a given PDB structure.
 If the structure is a complex, *i.e.* composed of more than one chain containing protein or RNA/DNA, POPScomp creates internally all pair combinations of chains to compute the buried SASA upon complexation.
 Details of those routines are explained in the published papers on POPS and POPSCOMP.
+The POPScomp program unfies the two methods.

+There are several options to run POPScomp:
+1. Use our POPScomp *Shiny* server at http://popscomp.org:3838 .
+2. Download the POPScomp Docker image and use the *Shiny* App on your local computer without any further installation.
+3. Clone the POPScomp GitHub repository, compile POPSC and run the *Shiny* App on your local computer.

+The POPScomp *Shiny* App allows for easy processing of PDB structures.
-The POPScomp *Shiny* App shows tabs for atom, residue, chain and molecule SASAs.
+The interface provides upload fields for PDB structures and shows result tabs for atom, residue, chain and molecule SASAs.
-The tables are initialised without any values and therefore the user sees the table header and below the notice 'No data available in table'.
+The SASA tables are initialised without any values and therefore the user sees the table header and below the notice 'No data available in table'.
-After selecting a PDB identifier or file and pressing 'run POPScomp', the Shiny sever runs the POPS program on components of the PDB file and the tables automatically refresh to show the resulting SASA values.
+After selecting a PDB identifier or uploading an input file and pressing 'run POPScomp', the Shiny server runs the POPS program on the PDB file and, if applicable, on its complex components and the tables automatically refresh to show the resulting SASA values.

 ## Software